Make clear-outs routine (and sell ANYTHING)

 PayPal is a quick and safe way to get paid online and is usually the payment method of choice for most eBay shoppers.

 But as a seller you pay a fee on the money you receive, usually 2.9% of the overall sale price plus a 30p charge per transaction.

 Build up your feedback

-When you’re selling big ticket items like a car or designer goods it helps to have some good feedback and a decent eBay seller rating to give buyers some confidence.
+When you’re selling big ticket items like designer goods, it helps to have some good feedback and a decent eBay seller rating to give buyers some confidence.

-Stick to the official address listed as otherwise you won’t be covered by eBay’s seller protection.
+Stick to the official address listed, otherwise you won’t be covered by eBay’s seller protection.

 Get proof of delivery

-A common scam is a buyer claiming the pricey item you sent never arrived and attempting to claim their money back.
+A common scam is a buyer claiming a pricey item you sent never arrived and attempting to claim their money back.

 Fight back against dodgy buyers

 eBay also allows you to block specific individuals.
-So if you know of a user or have been contacted by one you’re not keen on just add them to your block list.
+So, if you know of a user or have been contacted by someone you’re not keen on, just add them to your block list.

 Don’t forget about tax

-Generally, if you’re a private seller occasionally getting rid of unwanted items through eBay you don’t have to pay tax on what you make.
+If you’re a private seller occasionally getting rid of unwanted items through eBay, you usually don’t have to pay tax on what you make.

-But if you’re a trader, which means making or selling goods bought for resale you have to tell the taxman.
+But if you’re a trader, which means making or selling goods bought for resale, you might have to tell the taxman.

-From April 2017, a new Sharing Economy Allowance was launched, which allows you to make £1,000 from selling goods or services, without paying any tax.
+The Sharing Economy Allowance allows you to make up to £1,000 a year selling goods or services without paying any tax.

 Consider the alternatives

-eBay won’t be for everyone and if the fees are still too much there are alternatives you can try.
+eBay won’t be for everyone although there are alternatives you can try.

-Other auction sites like eBid are cheaper.
-You can list items for free and you are only charged 3% on the final sale price. eBid also offers a ‘Seller+’ option with recurring fees.
+Other auction sites like eBid allow you to list items for free, but you are charged 5% on the final sale price. eBid also offers a ‘Seller+’ option with recurring fees.

 For more info, check out: Sell for less: the alternatives to eBay.